viveris/xwiki-pdf-export/README.md

 Be sure to have all your attachments imported into the pages.
 Create a page on xwiki outside the documentation application and paste the script in the source code of this page then simply use the xwiki PDF export

+## Future Developements

+HTML export does not work.
+Importing existing pages in the application is not automated.
+Select pages to export.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.